luxonis/depthai-docs-website/source/pages/tutorials/getting-started-with-poe.rst

       sudo ufw allow 11491/udp

 - **VPN connection**
-    VPN could also disrupt the connection with the PoE device, so we suggest turning the VPN off when using the PoE devices.
+    VPN connectivity could also disrupt the connection with the PoE device (as your computer may be searching only the remote network for the device, so would be unable to discover it on the local network), so we suggest turning the VPN off when using the PoE devices or otherwise ensuring that your local routing is setup such that local devices are usable/discoveragle while VPN connectivity is active.

 .. include::  /pages/includes/footer-short.rst